areenberg/RelSys/README.md

 * `getReloc()`.
 Return the imported relocation probabilities.
 * `getPreferredQueue()`.
 Return the imported preferred queues.

+## Command-line Interface (Windows/Linux)

+Coming soon.

 ## C++

 The approach in C++ is very similar to that of Python.
 The directory `RelSys/` contains the complete source code for RelSys.
-Start by heading here.
-Create a `main.cpp` file (or modify the example `main.cpp` that is already in the directory).
+Start by heading there.
+Create a `main.cpp` file.

 Write the following into the `main.cpp` file,